-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Pulse survey on internal comms during the pandemic; and recent working from home survey to gain understanding of staff viewpoints and supports required.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance protocols, working safely during coronavirus guides and staff wellbeing guides; use of Microsoft Yammer for news and staff updates; Pulse survey on internal comms during the pandemic; and a working from home survey to gain understanding of staff viewpoints and supports required.
 Community Planning structure - Renfrewshire Forum for Empowering Communities Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
 It provides meaningful, sustained and effective engagement with communities and citizens.
 It values the knowledge, skills, capacity and potential that Renfrewshire communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
 The aim is to localise decision making and accountability as far as possible and work co-operatively with communities.
-New Local Partnerships.
-Following on from extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
+Local Partnerships Following on from extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
 These partnerships adopt a more informal and inclusive approach as part of a drive to ensure community voices are heard on local issues.
 Community Representatives now sit alongside Elected Members and Community Councils for the seven Local Partnerships.

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 4.2.3 Considering and monitoring risks facing each partner when working collaboratively including shared risks.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Social Renewal Plan - community impact assessment As part of the development of the Social Renewal Plan for Renfrewshire, an initial community impact assessment was carried out to develop a deeper understanding of the impact of COVID-19 on Renfrewshire's people and communities.
+This will be refreshed in 2022 with key elements of the Public Service panel, first undertaken in late 2020, being repeated with additional questioning about financial insecurity.
+In addition, a specific programme of work will also be undertaken through the 'Get Heard' initiative, engaging with a wide range of voices and experiences of poverty to inform our policies and plans.
+By holding discussions with people affected by poverty, we will find out what is working and not working in their communities and what needs to change to ensure support is available.
+4.2.3 Considering and monitoring risks facing each partner when working collaboratively including shared risks.
 Minutes of Agreement Minutes of Agreement set out the rights, duties, powers, liabilities and obligations of parties to the Agreement e.g. the Council and partner organisations.
 Appointments of members to outside bodies are not taken up until the Director of Finance and Resources confirms that the organisation has appropriate insurance policies in place.
 4.2.4 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances.
-Council Plan Refresh The new five year Council Plan was approved in September 2017.
+Council Plan Refresh The five-year Council Plan was approved in September 2017.
 The plan is flexible to accommodate the ever changing political, legal and economic climate of local government.
-There is an accompanying performance framework which sits alongside the Council Plan and sets out the six monthly monitoring cycle.
-4.2.5 Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured.
-Council Plan Performance Framework - Service Improvement Plans and key performance indicators Each year, every service is required to produce a rolling 3 year service improvement plan which outlines how the service will contribute to the Council Plan and Community Plan priorities, and details how its actions and plans will achieve improved outcomes for customers/communities in the future.
-Services are required to select a range of key performance indicators to create a scorecard to measure how well they are contributing to these priorities.
-It is monitored at a mid-year point and at the end of that service improvement plan year.
-Information including commentary on performance is collected and analysed using the Pentana performance management system.
+There is an accompanying performance framework which sits alongside the Council Plan and sets out the six-monthly monitoring cycle.
+A new Council Plan is being developed in 2022.